After adoption leave

 • an employee's rights on returning to work following adoption leave; and

-• matters relating to taking time off to care for sick dependents or domestic emergencies.
+• matters relating to taking time off to care for sick dependants or domestic emergencies.

 Expand All